dvajs/dva/docs/guide/develop-complex-spa.md

 In this way, a complex long process call across components and models is implemented.

-## Writing tests for DVA applications
+## Writing Tests for DVA Applications

-In the comparison of stability-seeking projects, unit testing should be used to ensure code quality.
+In the case of stability-seeking projects, unit testing should be used to ensure code quality.
 Among the various middlewares in Redux, redux-saga should be the easiest to test for the following reasons:

 In an application, in addition to the view component, there may be two main logical places: reducer and effect.
 In both cases, the reducer is a normal function, and it is a pure function, with a single responsibility.
 For fixed input, there is a fixed output, so it is easy to test.
 And in the effect, what are we going to test?
 How to ensure that the test can cover an effect, is it all true?